nss-day-cohort-24/uix-company-site-round-2-lonely-alligators/README.md

 Split your JavaScript into two files.

 Create a Factory
-* The factory deals with data.
-The factory should read from local storage and see if the database is there.
-If it is, use that object, otherwise, build it and store it.
+* The factory deals with data (data definition or creation).

 Use a Controller
-* The job of the controller is to use the data to query and manipulate the DOM.
+* The job of the controller is to query and manipulate the DOM.